-From broken bones to joint problems, the highly skilled veterinarians at Lake Road Vet Clinic are experienced in orthopaedic surgery and are committed to getting the best outcome for your pet’s health.
+From broken bones to joint problems, the highly skilled veterinarians at Lake Road Vet Hospital are experienced in orthopaedic surgery and are committed to getting the best outcome for your pet’s health.

 What is orthopaedic surgery?